alanzanattadev/satellite/README.md

 ### Operating System

 - Download and install Ubuntu 18.04 LTS
-- `git clone https://github.com/alanzanattadev/satellite && cd satellite`
+- `snap install satellite`
-- `./deploy.sh` and follow instructions
+- `satellite.deploy` and follow instructions

 You can monitor units with `juju status` or via the web gui with `juju gui`.